xcepti0n/simple-llm-agent/README.md

 `uv add langgraph langchain_core langchain langchain-ollama`

 ## Running the agent
+Comment/Uncomment the code to run specific Agent example in main.py.
-Runs the main module i.e. main.py
+Then run the main module main.py using
 `uv run -m main`

 or